Fabrication-Lab/Example-Electronics-Projects/ServoLightSensor/README.md

   <li>3.
 Run it!</li>
   <li>3.
 The the Servo arm should now respond to changes in the amout of light recived from the light sensor.</li>
 </ul>

+_Note: You can change the light sensor value go to val_